 |Skill Level Allowed||Beginner to experienced boxers||Experienced boxers only|

-|Gear||Mouthguard, gloves, headgear||Mouthguard & gloves|
+|Gear||Mouthguard, gloves, headgear||Mouthguard and gloves|

-|Scoring||Judged by number of hits landed.
-Generally computer counted.||10 point system|
+|Scoring||Judged by the number of hits landed.
+Generally computer- counted.||10-point system|

-|Compensation||Little to no compensation||Compensation for sponsorships, participation, win bonuses, etc.|
+|Compensation||No compensation||Compensation for participation, win bonuses, sponsorships, etc.|

 The skill difference between amateur and professional boxing is clear.
 Most amateur bouts will feature beginner to intermediate boxers.
 However, some “amateur” competitions such as the Olympics can feature very skilled and experienced boxers.
-On the other hand, in professional boxing you almost always see top-notch boxers.
+On the other hand, in professional boxing, you almost always see top-notch boxers.